pha5echange/eng-tools/README.md

 2) A text file called 'apikey.txt' containing your API key, in the same folder as the scripts

-3) Python 2 and the Pyen library (from https://github.com/plamere/pyen)
+3) Python 2, the 'pyen' library (from https://github.com/plamere/pyen), and the 'matplotlib' library (from http://http://matplotlib.org)

 When you have these, proceed as follows: